hslatman/awesome-threat-intelligence/README.md

             <a href="https://github.com/CERT-Polska/n6" target="_blank">n6</a>
         </td>
         <td>
             n6 (Network Security Incident eXchange) is a system to collect, manage and distribute security information on a large scale.
 Distribution is realized through a simple REST API and a web interface that authorized users can use to receive various types of data, in particular information on threats and incidents in their networks.
-It is developed by [CERT Polska](https://www.cert.pl/en/).
+It is developed by <a href="https://www.cert.pl/en/" target="_blank">CERT Polska</a>).
         </td>
     </tr>
     <tr>